 While it's cooking, slice up some bread and broil it and you are good to go.
 I was in such a happy place eating all of this.

-- ¼ cup raw cashew butter (I make my own here)
+- 1/4 cup (64g) RAW cashew butter with no added oil (I make my own here)

 - Add all of the ingredients, except the cashew butter to a pot.
 Stir well and turn to high heat.
 Bring it to a boil and once it starts boiling, stir once more and then cover with a lid and turn the heat down to medium-low.
 Let it cook covered on medium-low for 25-30 minutes until the carrots are very soft.
 Stir a couple of times during and to check on the carrots.

 - Once the carrots are tender, turn the heat off.
 Very carefully pour the soup into a blender, it's HOT!
 (I used my Vitamix) and add the cashew butter.
 Blend on high until completely smooth and creamy.
 Taste and add anymore salt or dried herbs.
 Mine didn't need anymore salt because my tomato puree already had mild salt.
 Feel free to adjust.